tinaponting/Genesis-child-themes-3/README.md

 Themes:

-* Jennifer, asimpel theme, with woocommerse, worksadsense aswell.
+* Jennifer, a simpel theme, with woocommerse, worksadsense aswell.
 * Anabelle, personal or with woocommerse for sale of things.
 * Beyond-madison, personal or photo blog. ?
 Uploades header images in watercolur BM
 * Hello Sweets, works for portfolio or skills yo want people to know of.